-The line meshed nicely with the D&SL, and the two roads successfully compete head-to-head with the D&RGW, and its Pueblo-Tennessee Pass Route.
+The line meshed nicely with the D&SL, successful now with the Moffat tunnel completed, and the two roads successfully compete head-to-head with the D&RGW, and its Pueblo-Tennessee Pass Route.
 Throw in some legal entanglements from the Uintah-Ouray tribe over some improper right-of-way across its reservation.
 After settling with the tribal fathers, the SL&D is financially exhausted and is completely reorganized as the Uintah-Utah Transportation Company, with the tribal council in complete control.
-They contract with a protectionist consortium of competing and connecting roads to run the line, kind of like the way UP and NP ran the Camas Prairie.
+They contract with a protectionist consortium of competing and connecting roads to run the line, similar to the way Union Pacific and Northern Pacific ran the Camas Prairie line in western Idaho.
 By the late 1950s, the Uintah-Utah is running with a mixture of UP, SP, WP, and D&RGW equipment.
 It's a nice trick to ensure that I can operate prototype models of first generation power for all of my favorite roads.

-Throw in some more fiction that has United States Fuel Company (the real world operator of many of Utah's big coal mines, and owner of the real Utah Railway) building a connection between its home base at Martin, north to a connection with SL&D at Duchesne, and the operation of regular coal trains.
-In addition to the new rail connection, U. S. Fuel builds a couple coal mines in the Basin where real-world studies have shown large coal deposits that have not been developed due to the lack of good transportation.
+Throw in some more fiction that has United States Fuel Company (the real world operator of many of Utah's big coal mines, and owner of the real Utah Railway) building a couple coal mines in the Basin where real-world studies have shown large coal deposits that have not been developed due to the lack of good transportation.
 This allows the fictional railroad to run lots of coal loads east via the UUT and D&SL connection.

-A major change had come in 1937 with the completion of Strawberry Tunnel, a combined railroad and water tunnel that brings water from the Colorado River drainage into the Great Basin-Great Salt Lake drainage (akin to the similar Moffat Tunnel-Denver City water arrangement).
+A major change had come in 1937 with the completion of Strawberry Tunnel, a combined railroad and water tunnel that brings water from the Colorado River drainage into the Great Basin-Great Salt Lake drainage (similar to the Moffat Tunnel-Denver City water arrangement).

 (Real world: The Central Utah Project completed a water-only Strawberry Tunnel in 1982.
 An earlier Strawberry Tunnel was started in 1906 by the Strawberry Valley Water Users Association, and the original tunnel was completed in 1913, with Strawberry Dam and Reservoir being completed in 1915.
 A total of 50,000 acres in Utah Valley was under irrigation using Strawberry water.
 More water comes from Deer Creek Dam and Reservoir, completed in 1938.)